MICHAELKITH/portifolio1/README.md

 ### Setup

-Clone this repository to your desired folder: https://github.com/MICHAELKITH/microverse-mike-portifolio.git
+Clone this repository to your desired folder: [here](https://github.com/MICHAELKITH/microverse-mike-portifolio.git)

-Link to this website https://michaelkith.github.io/portifolio1/
+Link to this website[here](https://michaelkith.github.io/portifolio1/)

 ### Install

 Install this project with:
+npm install

 ### Usage